mjhea0/thinkful-mentor/git-workflow.md

 1. Add files (snapshot) to local repo: `git commit -m "commit message"`
 1. Go to [Github](http://www.github.com) and add a new repository
 1. After you create repo, copy the "remote add" line, then paste back within your project directory in your terminal
 1. Now push your local repo to Github: `git push origin master`

+## Updating an existing project

+1. After you make your updates, add files to staging `git add .` (taking a snapshot)
+1. Add files (snapshot) to local repo: `git commit -m "commit message"`
+1. Now push your local repo to Github: `git push origin master`